flecoqui/av-services/README.md

 ![](./docs/img/azure-devops-variable-group-02.png)

-### Create Azure DevOps pipeline for docker av-services
+### Create and Run Azure DevOps pipeline for docker av-services
 By default, all the Azure DevOps pipelines are stored under 'pipelines/azure-devops'.
 The docker av-services Azure DevOps pipeline is [azure-devops.tests-docker.yml](pipelines/azure-dev-ops/azure-pipelines.tests-docker.yml)